Leaf Collection

 Every Leaf Season is Different

 Mother Nature decides when leaves fall, and some years the leaves drop all at once.
-Although we make every effort to collect leaves as quickly as possible, it may take longer for crews to complete collection during the period of heaviest leaf fall.
+Although we make every effort to collect leaves as quickly as possible, it may take longer for crews to complete collection during periods of heavy leaf fall.

-Adverse weather such as rain, cold weather, or snow can disrupt our schedule as well.
+Adverse weather such as rain, cold weather, or snow may disrupt our schedule.
 Cold weather can cause leaves to freeze in piles that must be broken up manually.

-Follow These Steps for a Smooth Leaf Season
+Follow These Tips for a Smooth Leaf Season

 • Rake leaves to the curb or edge of the street, not on the street where they will cause a traffic hazard.

-• Keep leaves away from storm drains and catch basins because stormwater runoff carries them to nearby waterways where they are a source of water pollution.
+• Keep leaves away from storm drains and catch basins.
+Stormwater runoff carries them to nearby waterways where they are a source of water pollution.
 Clogging these areas with leaves also may cause flooding on your property.

 • Keep leaf piles free of rocks, bottles, branches, grass, or other yard waste.
 Contaminated piles will not be picked up.